 What is the Difference Between Microsoft Azure vs Amazon AWS?

 What is Microsoft Azure and Amazon AWS?
 Microsoft Azure is a cloud service platform by Microsoft.
 Formerly known as Windows Azure, it's a popular platform with a range of cloud services from computing to analytics to networking and storage.
-Though Microsoft predates Amazon, Amazon Web Services (AWS) actually came before Azure.
+Though many believe Microsoft predates Amazon, Amazon Web Services (AWS) actually came before Azure.
 AWS also leads the pack on cloud services, delivering an operating profit of $3.1 billion on revenue of $12.22 billion in 2016, with an annual operating profit margin of more than 25%.

 Here's the good news: two industry giants, Microsoft and Amazon, both have cloud solutions that can upgrade your team into the 21st century.
 But the question is, which is the right solution for you?
 Here, we're weighing the features of Microsoft Azure vs Amazon AWS to show you what you need to know to make an informed decision.